m0r4a/dotfiles-arch-xorg/README.md

 ## Todoist

-### You have to have configured a default desktop, here's little guide about how to do it on Arch
+### You have to have configured a default browser, here's little guide about how to do it on Arch

 #### Install xdg-utils